 Game balls to date: Guiton (4), Hyde (3), Miller (2), Shazier, Meyer

 Ho-ly shit.
 Auburn pulled off the outrageous miracle in the craziest possible way, beating Alabama 34-28.
-So Florida St inevitably wound up number one, but in a much talked about debate, Ohio St edged Auburn for the #2 spot.
+So Florida St inevitably wound up number one, but in the much-talked-about BCS rankings, Ohio St edged Auburn for the #2 spot.
 Clearly I have a bias, but I think at this point it would be crazy not to give the Buckeyes a shot at the title.
 If both Ohio St and Auburn win their respective conference title games this weekend, the debate will rage on for weeks.
 Should one win and one lose, the BCS title game should be set, assuming recently rape-cleared Jameis Winston and FSU take care of business against Duke.

 Up Next: B1G Championship (in Indianapolis) vs. #10 Michigan St (11-1, 8-0), 8:17, FOX